 Participants

-We collected data from five users in total.
-All users interacted with both the BlueLink app and the wireframe.
-Observations were done in-person, with the user interacting with the application on a mobile device.
+We gathered data from a total of five users, each interacting with both the BlueLink app and the wireframe.
+Observations were conducted in person, with users engaging with the application on a mobile device.

 Procedure